microsoft/ELL/libraries/graph/doc/GraphDesign.md

 Graph library
 =============

-The idea with this representation was to make things as simple as possible without sacrificing functionality.
-It's a very simple standard Graph representation, with a small wrinkly in that nodes may have multiple outputs.
-There is also type information for the edges, but that's minor.

 Node
 ----
-A `Node` represents a piece of computation.
+A `Node` represents a unit of computation.
 You could think of it as a function.
 It takes some number of inputs and returns a number of outputs (imagine returning a struct of outputs).
-Just to give them a name, I'm calling an individual output (a field in the struct) a `Port`.
+Individual inputs and outputs of a node are called a `Port`.

 In order to compute values and traverse the graph, we need to keep references to where our inputs come from, and who depends on us.
-Inputs are indicated with an `Edge`, which indicates the specific part of another `Node`'s output it consumes from.
-For these "downstream" dependencies, we don't (I don't think) need to store the particular `Port`, but just a reference/pointer to a `Node`
+Inputs are indicated with an `InputPort`, which has a reference to the specific port from another `Node` it consumes from.

-Edge
+Port
 ----
-An `Edge` is a reference to the values needed for a `Node`'s input.
-One representation would just be a (`Node`, `Port`) pair.
+An `Port` represents a singly-typed input or output of a `Node`.
+For instance, an FFT node might have 2 output ports, one for the magnitude and one for the phase.
+Similarly, a pairwise addition node might have 2 input ports and one output port.
+The `InputPort` subclass keeps a reference to the `OutputPort` it gets is output from.
+An `OutputPort` contains a cached value of the output to be used for computing the graph output.

 Graph
 -----